 Solution

-We will use the chart below to help in our calculation of absolute volume.
+We will use the chart below to help calculate absolute volume.
 First, record the materials and their densities in the first two columns.
-After that, open the Red Book table, record the absolute volume factors (gal/lb) in the third column.
+After that, open the Red Book table and record the absolute volume factors (gal/lb) in the third column.

-Multiply the substances (lb) by the factor (gal/lb) to get the absolute volume and then add such values to above table as shown below.
+Multiply the substances (lb) by the factor (gal/lb) to get the absolute volume and then add such values to the above table.
 For the totals, add the substances (lb) together and then add together the absolute volumes:

-Find the desnsity of the mixed slurry using following formula:
+Find the density of the mixed slurry using the following formula:

 Total lb ÷Total abs gal = lb/gal